mets/METS-primer/authoring/METS root and header.md

 # METS root and header

 METS root begins the METS document.
-In our example, it contain all the namespaces used in the METS document.
+In our example, it contains all the namespaces used in the METS document.
 I also has the identifier of the primary identifier assigned to the METS object as a whole in the attribute `OBJID`.
 This identifier is used to tag the entire METS object to external systems.
 A description of the content can be added in the attribute `LABEL`.

 It is also a good practice to declare the METS document as XML 1.0 file with encoding UTF-8 in the first line of the XML file.